Sleep Problems Can Cause More Than Just Sleepiness

 - Anyone can benefit from exercise.
 Meet with a Health Coach from UI Wellness to talk over some options that are right for you.
 Contact UI Wellness at 319-353-2973 for more information.

 If you have trouble falling asleep night after night, wake up too early, experience mid-wakefulness, or if you always feel tired the next day, you may have a sleep disorder.
-It is advisable to seek advice from your doctor.
+Seek advice from your doctor.
 The good news is most sleep disorders can be treated successfully.